hiromipaw/public-lightbeam-data/README.md

 I am a researcher in web privacy at UPC in Barcelona, Spain.
 My public profile can be accessed at: [http://hiromipaw.github.io/](http://hiromipaw.github.io/).

-Recently I have been working on a study of how web site track user data and I would like to analyse lightbeam data of real user.
+Recently I have been working on a study of how web sites track user data and I would like to analyse lightbeam data of real users.

 Would you be willing to donate your lightbeamData.json exported from your browser?